-Adults aged 25 or older (as of the end of the calendar year) must meet the standards for adult admission that are established by the institution, which may include allowance for up to one developmental or supplemental/refresher course.
+Adults aged 25 or older (as of the end of the calendar year) must meet the standards for adult admission that are established by the institution, within placement indicators of AA Policy 2.18.

 4. Provisional Admission

 Students must be fully admitted at the time they enroll.
 At their discretion, institutions may offer provisional admission to freshmen students in anticipation of the students meeting the admission standards for a future semester/term.